rbisdorff/Digraph3/docSphinx/tutorial.rst

     Heatmap of normed quartiles ranking

-Using furthermore a specialised version of the :py:meth:`weakOrders.WeakOrder.exportGraphViz` method allows drawing the same rating result in a Hasse diagram format (see :numref:`normedRatingDigraph`).
+Using furthermore a specialised version of the :py:meth:`transitiveDigraphs.TransitiveDigraph.exportGraphViz` method allows drawing the same rating result in a Hasse diagram format (see :numref:`normedRatingDigraph`).

    >>> nqr.exportRatingGraphViz('normedRatingDigraph')
     *---- exporting a dot file for GraphViz tools ---------*